 To negotiate a settlement agreement, you need to strike the balance between the carrot and the stick.
 Offer something to your employer, in terms of the concessions which they want.
 For example your resignation and a confidentiality clause or maybe a smooth handover to your successor.
-At the same time point out to them the harsh realities of not doing a deal with you, such as ending up in a long costly tribunal which will see them out of pocket win lose or draw.
+At the same time point out to them the harsh realities of not doing a deal with you, such as ending up in a long costly tribunal which will see them out of pocket: win lose or draw.

 Aim for a high settlement, but not too high

 It’s important to be realistic and figure out how much your potential claim is worth, and also what you would be happy with.
 To get a bit more help with this, see our article on how much money you should get.
 Once you’ve calculated that, roughly double it, and you’ve got a broad idea for your upper negotiation limit.
 This starting point allows the other side to negotiate you down to half, and think they’ve done well.
-Never start at the point where you want to end up – its human nature to want to knock people down in a settlement agreement negotiation as with any other type of negotiation.
+Never start at the point where you want to end up – it’s human nature to want to knock people down in a settlement agreement negotiation as with any other type of negotiation.

 Issue an employment tribunal claim within 3 months

-Whatever happens, don’t let your compromise agreement negotiation push you over the strict 3 month time limit for tribunal claims.
+Whatever happens, don’t let your settlement agreement negotiation push you over the strict 3 month time limit for tribunal claims.
 Your employer may try to stall you or string out the negotiations in the hope that you do miss this deadline, and if you do, then you might as well forget it, because tribunals are very strict about this.
-Learn more in our time limits article.
+Learn more in our employment tribunal time limits article.

 Resigning as a negotiating tool

 Anyone who actually resigns due to alleged constructive dismissal might be taken more seriously when negotiating a settlement agreement.
 The thing about constructive dismissal is that if you are being badly treated but yet you choose to stay in your job, then you can be taken to have accepted that mistreatment, and you can’t then resign and claim constructive dismissal at a later date.
 Perhaps you can sit it out while the grievance process takes places, but once that is exhausted you would need to resign asap and not hang about.
-This will strengthen your position when negotiating a compromise or settlement agreement because you will be seen as a person of action and not just words, therefore more likely to take your employer to your Employer to the Employment Tribunal.
+This will strengthen your position when negotiating a settlement agreement because you will be seen as a person of action and not just words, therefore more likely to take your employer to your Employer to the Employment Tribunal.

 On the other hand, it can actually help you to not resign in certain circumstances.
 This may be for example where your employer would rather you leave, but they don’t want to dismiss you.
 This could be, for example, where you are under a performance improvement plan.
 In this situation, resigning can be a negotiating chip for you whereby your promise to resign motivates your employer to increase any settlement agreement payout.
 This will need careful consideration in each case.